Lubumbashi: Geography

 Lubumbashi lies at around 1208 m above sea level.
 The high altitude serves to cool the climate, which would otherwise be very hot.
 The Kafue River rises along the Zambian border near the city and meanders through north-central Zambia to the Zambezi River, cutting a long, deep panhandle into the country.

 Climate

 Lubumbashi has a dry-winter humid subtropical climate (Cwa, according to the Köppen climate classification), with warm rainy summers and pleasant, dry winters, with most rainfall occurring during summer and early autumn.
 Annual average rainfall is 1,238 mm (48.75 inches).

 Demography

-Language(s)
+Languages

 French is the official language, but the main spoken lingua franca in Lubumbashi is Kiswahili.
 The dialect of Kiswahili spoken all down the east side of Congo (including the provinces of North Kivu, South Kivu, Maniema, Katanga and Oriental, Western Kasai and Eastern Kasai) and almost all the way across to the Katangan border with Angola is called Kingwana.
 As many people have moved into Lubumbashi for employment from rural areas, they have brought many other local languages including Kiluba, Chokwe, Bemba and Kisanga.
 Kiswahili has been the chief language shared by most people.